background

 And because it integrates with Clay, the data can flow directly into your enrichment and outreach workflows.

-This is something we evaluate and customize for every client as part of building a sales tech stack that runs on autopilot with Clay and n8n.
+This is exactly the kind of thinking that goes into building a sales tech stack that runs on autopilot with Clay and n8n.

 Finding decision makers as part of an automated outbound sales and lead generation workflow